 Students will need to form groups of 3-4 (specifics depending on overall enrollment) to work on the final project.
-I will communicate more details on group formation during the first class.
+I will communicate more details on group formation during the course overview discussion (video recording to be posted on the course website).